 For many individuals, businesses and organizations, intellectual property rights- namely trademarks and copyrights- are one of their most important assets.
-Whether seeking to identify, register or protect a trademark such as company or organization’s name, a slogan or distinguishing service mark or a domain names, or seeking to identifying, register and protect a copyright to an original work of authorship such as literary works, photographs, curriculum, music, clothing designs or computer software, our intellectual property lawyers work with our clients as they create intellectual property.
-We also work with our clients to monetize or otherwise share their intellectual property with others through license agreements or asset purchase agreements, as well as acquire the intellectual property rights of others through similar agreements.
-In the event that another party infringes or otherwise improperly uses the copyrights and trademarks of our clients, we are poised to take legal action whether by sending cease and desist letters to negotiate settlements, or if the need arises file lawsuits in federal and state court.
+Whether seeking to identify, register or protect a trademark such as company or organization’s name, a slogan or distinguishing service mark or a domain names, or seeking to identifying, register and protect a copyright to an original work of authorship such as literary works, photographs, curriculum, music, clothing designs or computer software, our trademark lawyers in NYC work with our clients as they create intellectual property.
+Our trademark attorneys also work with our clients to monetize or otherwise share their intellectual property with others through license agreements or asset purchase agreements, as well as acquire the intellectual property rights of others through similar agreements.
+In the event that another party infringes or otherwise improperly uses the copyrights and trademarks of our clients, our NYC trademark lawyers are poised to take legal action whether by sending cease and desist letters to negotiate settlements, or if the need arises file lawsuits in federal and state court.

 What we do